 Writing tutoring is a collaborative process where tutors work alongside students as they grow as writers.
 Tutors provide support in writing skills but are not editors or content creators.
 Tutors are not course content experts.
+Information about accessing writing tutoring services can be found on the UWS tutoring website.
 The writing tutoring service can be accessed:

-- Via emailed submissions of drafts

-- By online writing support via web chat

-- In person meetings (on the Portland campus only)
+- Via emailed submissions of drafts - By online writing support via web chat or teleconferencing - Through in-person meetings (on the Portland campus only)